Rights of Employees

 Paid and Unpaid Time Off From Work

-While it is not necessarily legally required, most employers provide their employees paid time off (or “PTO”) including vacation days, holidays, sick leave and personal time off.
-Employers typically describe their paid time off policies in their employee handbooks, individual employment contracts, offer letters or union collective bargaining agreements (CBAs).
+While it is not necessarily legally required, many employers provide their employees paid time off (or “PTO”), including vacation days, holidays and personal time off.
+Likewise, some employers provide more sick leave than the minimum required by law.

 Employees often wonder whether they are entitled to be paid for their unused accrued time off when they leave their jobs.
 If you have an agreement with your employer about your paid time off, then your company is required to honor it.
 Likewise, if your company has a policy, it must follow it.

 But what if there is no agreement or policy that indicates whether you are entitled to be paid for your unused time off?
 The answer depends on whether you work in New Jersey or New York.

 If you work in New York, then you are entitled to be paid for accrued unused paid time off unless the employer states otherwise in writing.
 But if you work in New Jersey your employer probably is not required to pay you for any unused paid time off unless there is a contract or policy requiring it to do so.

 You also might be interested in reading about: